 4. Modify Your Tax Withholdings

-Ideally, you would file your taxes each spring, either owing or being owed just a few dollars.
+Ideally, you would file your taxes each spring, owing or owed just a few dollars.
 This means your employer withheld the right amount of money from each paycheck.
 You wouldn’t be subject to penalties from the IRS, and the government wasn’t holding your money interest-free for the entire year.

 You can do this by looking at tax rates for the next year, your expected income and credits, and any planned deductions.